seu-as-code/seu-as-code.plugins/seuac-git-plugin/README.md

 ### Example

-The following example defines the Git repository of the SEU-as-Code plugins.
+The following example defines the Git repository of the SEU-as-code plugins.
 The example did not hardcode the username and password properties, instead you should use project properties or the credentials plugin.
 ```groovy
 git {